colebrookson/marine-pop-ecol/assignments/guest-quiz.md

 6. **How can you use the information presented outside of this corse?**

 ### At the end of the term you will write a reflection on (15 points total):
-- what you learned from the entire speaker series (5 points)
+- What you learned from the entire speaker series (5 points)
-- 3 vital pieces of information were given to you to suceed as ecologists (6 points)
+- Three vital pieces of information were given to you to suceed as ecologists (6 points)
-- how/ what information from the lectures you were able to use during the course (4 points)
+- How some (if any) information from the lectures you were able to use during the course (4 points)